 In short, we must never forget that deep-seated differences of culture, language, and epoch create a distance to these ancient texts that is difficult to overcome, certainly for a Western mind.
 As a result of all three difficulties, particularly the first, Müller notes that the Upanishads, along with their bright and illuminating sides, also have their "dark" (1879, p. xi) and at times "almost unintelligible" (1879, p. xiv) sides.
-They can tell us much about "the dawn of religious consciousness of man," something that "must always remain one of the most inspiring and hallowing sights in the whole history of the world" (1879, p. xi); but there is also "much that is strange and startling, ... tedious ... or repulsive, or, lastly, ... difficult to construe and to understand."
-(1879, p. xii) If an eminent scholar like Müller feels compelled to avow of such difficulties and limitations in studying the Upanishads, it should be clear from the outset (and I want to leave no doubts) that my reading of some of these texts can only provide a very limited understanding; limited, that is, by my current interest in the role of general ideas within the Western tradition of rational ethics.
-My interest is a methodological rather than a metaphysical one, much less a religious one.
-The aim is to develop the notion of a "critically contextualist" handling of general ideas, and it is within this context that what I'll say about the three Upanishadic concepts of "brahman," "atman," and "jagat" should be understood and used.
-For once, the (limited) end of my undertaking hopefully justifies the (equally limited) means.
-With this cautionary remark in mind, let us now turn to the three selected concepts.
+They can tell us about "the dawn of religious [and I would add: philosophical] consciousness of man," something that "must always remain one of the most inspiring and hallowing sights in the whole history of the world" (1879, p. xi); but there is also "much that is strange and startling, ... tedious ... [and] difficult to construe and to understand."
+(1879, p. xii)

+If an eminent scholar like Müller feels compelled to avow of such obstacles in studying the Upanishads, it should be clear (and I want to leave no doubts) that my reading of these texts cannot aim at more than a very limited understanding; limited, that is, by my current interest in the role of general ideas within the Western tradition of rational ethics.
+My interest is a methodological rather than a metaphysical one, and this methodological interest aims at questions of ethics rather than of religion.
+I would not want to overly stress these two distinctions though.
+Methodological reflection does not preclude awareness of metaphysical assumptions but rather, calls for it.
+Many of the metaphysical considerations one finds in the Upanishads can very well be said to be motivated by an interest in gaining deeper knowledge and understanding.
+Nor has my reading of the Upanishads convinced me that opposing religious and ethical questions in any strict way would do justice to them; rather, the two issues were not yet differentiated in these old texts as clearly as we find it necessary today.
+Accordingly these texts leave room for different readings, in which religious and ethical questions may be given varying importance but very often cannot be separated entirely, just as metaphysical and methodological questions are not sharply distinguished in them.
+With respect to both oppositions, we face a question of emphasis and balance rather than a true alternative or even a single "true" reading.